nib-components/accordion/README.md

 accordion
 =========

-Trigger show and hide of content.
+Trigger showing and hiding of content.

 Used in conjunction with [nib-styles/accordion](https://github.com/nib-styles/accordion) styles component.